gerard-v/living-chess/notes.md

         b) king is not in check
         c) passing square for king is not attacked
         d) destination square for king is not attacked
+        e) intermediate squares are empty

   TODO: We need to test that kings know when they have moved.